 If you want to take part in any Medicare-approved clinical research study, you do not need to tell us or get approval from us or your primary care provider.
 Providers that give you care as part of the study do not need to be network providers.
 Please note that this does not include benefits for which our plan is responsible that include, as a component, a clinical trial or registry to assess the benefit.
-These include certain benefits specified under national coverage determinations (NCDs) and investigational device trials (IDE) and may be subject to prior authorization and other plan rules.
+These include certain benefits specified under national coverage determinations requiring coverage with evidence development (NCDs-CED) and investigational device exemption (IDE) studies and may be subject to prior authorization and other plan rules.